 Tip #2: Be confident

 I have over six years of experience as an English teacher.
-I started my teaching career in school X immediately after college, where I taught for two years after that, moved to school Y which I am currently working, i.e., I find it fun learning English, and I enjoy every bit of it.
+I started my teaching career in school X immediately after college, where I taught for two years after that, and moved to school Y, where I am currently working, i.e., I find it fun learning English, and I enjoy every bit of it.
 Besides, I also tuition the students during holidays.
 I use all the methods to lead to ensure the lesson is in testing and grasp the concept.

 7. What Kind of Strategies and Mindset Is Required for This Role?

 The interviewer intends to know the strategies you put in place to ensure the success of the students

 Tip #1: Highlight the effective measures you require as a teacher